 But politicians went directly in the opposite direction.
 In the name of "rescuing" the housing market, Congress passed laws enabling the Federal Housing Administration to insure more and bigger risky loans— loans where there is less than a 4 percent down payment.

 A recent news story told of three young men who chipped in a total of $33,000 to buy a home in San Francisco that cost nearly a million dollars.
+Why would a bank lend that kind of money to them on such a small down payment?
+Because the loan was insured by the Federal Housing Administration.

 The bank wasn't taking any risk.
 If the three guys defaulted, the bank could always collect the money from the Federal Housing Administration.
 The only risk was to the taxpayers.